 New faculty are oriented to the program media in their area through participation in LTC's new teacher orientation GUIDE Program.
 Each new faculty member is paired with a mentor teacher who familiarizes him/her with the available learning resources.
+Throughout the year, periodic orientation and training is available to faculty and staff on the availability and use of media resources, online systems, computer equipment, software, etc.

-The Media Services Plan is posted on the school's intranet and reviewed and updated annually with faculty during post-planning.
-Throughout the year, periodic orientation and training is available to faculty and staff on the availability and use of media resources, online systems, computer equipment, software, etc. Program faculty provide orientation to students concerning the media resources, and information about media resources is also published in the school catalog.
+Students are oriented to the media and resources available for use during program orientation sessions and as needed directly in the classroom by faculty.
+Throughout the year, periodic orientation and training is available to students on the availability and use of media resources, online systems, computer equipment, software, etc.